junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 There are still work to do.
 There are always work, somewhere.
 Monsters, ghosts, something dark, something evil, something lurking in the night, waiting to tear people's heart out or drink their blood dry.

 Dean is good at finding things in the dark.
 But this time, he's looking for something in the light.
-Something bright and glaring, fluffy and feathery, something -- someone -- holy and angelic.
+Something bright and glaring, fluffy and feathery, something -- someone -- holy and angelic. *The angel.*

 As much as he would say angels are nothing more than monsters with good PR, as many times as Cas has explained he doesn't have a harp, it seems when he thinks of Cas, he still can't help thinking of halos and wings.
-The same image in his mind until he was four, every night when his mom told him angels were watching over him.
+The same image in his mind when he was four, every night when his mom told him angels were watching over him.
 So that's what he looks for.

-It is starting to grow into a routine.
+It starts turning into a routine.
 Dean gets into the habit of picking up a piece of newspaper at the breakfast and reading through over the coffee.
 Then he sits in the cafe for a whole day going through people's mention of angelic encounters online.
-He scans and scrolls, reads and looks, squints at the words of the witnesses and illustrations from the visionaries, thinking, if any of these is a sign of Cas.
+He scans and scrolls, reads and looks, squints at the words of the witnesses and illustrations from the visionaries, thinking, if any of these can be a sign of Cas.
 If any of them can be luckier than he is, and has a glimpse of Cas while he cannot.

-Then he drives, and reads, and asks people around if there is anything weird and holy happening, anything like sudden increased temperature or bright lights and thunderous sound, and orders the paper and coffee.
+Then he drives, and reads, and asks people around if there is anything weird and holy happening, anything like sudden increased temperature or bright lights and thunderous sound, and orders more papers and coffee.
 Then he hits the road again.

 The days and roads are muffled together.
 Dean distantly realizes he might get as bearded and dirty as he was in Purgatory, and he decides he doesn't care.
 He punches the word "angel" into the laptop searching bar again.